Need to talk? Call 1800 882 436.

 How common are injuries around the home?

-Every parent wants to keep their baby safe from harm.
+Every parent or carer wants to keep their baby safe from harm.
 But it can be hard to know how to protect small children who can be most at risk.
 Unfortunately, studies have shown that the most common place for any injury to occur is in the home.

 What types of injuries and accidents can happen?

 Injuries to children happen because of hazards — which is anything that can cause harm.
-The best way to avoid injury is to spot hazards and remove or make changes so a child doesn’t get hurt.
-Use the Kidsafe home safety checklist to help keep your home safe.
+The best way to avoid injury is to spot hazards and remove or make changes so your child doesn't get hurt.

-It’s impossible to guard against every hazard in every situation.
-However, your child will be safer and you’ll feel more relaxed if you know they’re in a safe environment.
-It can be very useful for parents to do a first aid course so they know what to do if their child is hurt or there is an emergency.
+It's impossible to guard against every hazard in every situation.
+However, your child will be safer, and you'll feel more relaxed if you know they're in a safe environment.

 Falls

-• Placing gates or barriers at stairs.
+• place gates or barriers at stairs to keep your child from falling

 Guide to preventing your baby having falls.